Most political candidates don’t decide they need a website on their own. It’s usually when someone else points it out.

 Candidates who begin campaigning early tend to have an advantage when it comes to raising seed money.
 A website with online donations makes it easier for supporters to contribute.

 Clicking and donating takes seconds.
-Writing a check, finding an envelope, and mailing it does not.
+Writing a check, finding an envelope, and mailing takes more effort.
 If you want to make it easy for people to support you, online fundraising matters.
 Early online donations also help establish credibility, especially for first-time candidates who are just introducing themselves to voters.

 Those early donations create momentum and signal that the campaign exists and that people are paying attention.